cloudant/sync-cordova-plugin/README.md

    Remove `CocoaLumberjack.framework`, `CDTDatastore.framework`, `FMDB.framework`.
 1. General > Embedded Binaries:<br/>
    Add `CocoaLumberjack.framework`, `CDTDatastore.framework`, `FMDB.framework`.
+   _Note that this step adds these frameworks back to "Linked Frameworks and Libraries" as well as adding them to "Embedded Binaries".
+The libraries should be left in both sections.
+Their removal in the previous step is simply to prevent each framework appearing twice in "Linked Frameworks and Libraries"._
 1. Build Phases > Embed Frameworks:<br/>
    Change “Destination” to `Shared Frameworks`.
 1. Execute the command `cordova run ios`.